 I enjoy painting figures, either walking, sitting, standing, in conversation or quiet reflection.
 Normally from a distance as I enjoy simplifying what I see, omitting unnecessary detail, emphasising close tones, and using these elements to evoke a mood or atmosphere.
 I am very interested in a strong underlying two-dimensional design and find Suffolk’s ever changing coastal landscape endlessly inspiring; the figures becoming part of the tapestry of a compelling composition.

 I put a great deal of emphasis on drawing believing that it underpins all good painting.
 For me observational drawing is investigation and a record of my experience of seeing; it informs my painting and the choices I make in my work.
 Life drawing is an essential part of my practice creating a deeper understanding of my subject, the figure, the space it inhabits, and the formal arrangement of these two elements within the support I am working on.

 I have travelled widely painting and studying Western Art.
 Keeping a sketchbook/journal whilst touring around and visiting any galleries and exhibitions that interest me informs my painting.

-A lot of my paintings are of figures walking in a landscape, an activity that I enjoy, either here or away on holidays.
-I love to be walking in the landscape, over hills, by the shore, through interesting towns and cities, or mostly under an enormous Suffolk sky enjoying the connection I have with the place I am walking in.
-Always looking, always absorbing, always selecting.
+A lot of my paintings are of figures walking in a landscape, an activity that I enjoy either here or away on holidays.
+I love to be walking in the landscape, over hills, by the shore and through interesting towns and cities, or mostly under an enormous Suffolk sky enjoying the connection I have with the place I am walking in.
+Always looking, always absorbing and always selecting.
 This all inspires my painting.